Dennis Priestley

-Dennis Priestley (born 16 July 1950) is an English former professional darts player.
-He has won two world championships, and was the first player to win both the BDO and WDC (now PDC) world championships, in 1991 and 1994 respectively.
-He is nicknamed "The Menace", after the Beano character Dennis the Menace, and reflects this by wearing red and black, and using red and black flights.
+Dennis Priestley (born 16 July 1950) is an English former professional darts player who competed in British Darts Organisation (BDO) and Professional Darts Corporation (PDC).
+He is a two-time world champion, and was the first player to win both the BDO and WDC (now PDC) world championships, in 1991 and 1994 respectively.
+He was nicknamed "the Menace", after the Beano character Dennis the Menace, and reflected this by wearing red and black and using red and black flights.

 Early career

 Born in Mexborough, West Riding of Yorkshire, Priestley was originally a coal merchant by trade, and did not enter professional darts until he was almost 40 years old.
-He first caught the eye in 1989 when he reached the final of the News of the World Darts Championship where he was beaten by the experienced Dave Whitcombe.
-He then reached the semi-finals of the 1990 Winmau World Masters, losing to eventual champion Phil Taylor.
+In 1989 he reached the final of the News of the World Darts Championship where he was beaten by the experienced Dave Whitcombe.
+Priestley then reached the semi-finals of the 1990 Winmau World Masters, losing to eventual champion Phil Taylor.

-Rising to the top
+Rise to the top

-Shortly after becoming a newsagent, Priestley won the 1991 Embassy World Championship, after beating Eric Bristow 6–0 in the final.
+Shortly after becoming a newsagent, Priestley won the 1991 Embassy World Championship, after beating Eric Bristow 6–0 in the final. and earning £27,000 in prize money.
 He had defeated defending champion Taylor in his quarter-finals and 1988 champion Bob Anderson in his semi-final.
 He won the 1992 Winmau World Masters and also picked up many BDO Open events between 1991 and 1993.